PCBs

 Other Efforts on PCBs

 The City is continuing with other work to reduce PCBs entering the Spokane River.
-Among other things, the City is:
+Among other things, the City:

-• Completing more regular cleaning of sediments in catch basins, particularly in industrial areas, to remove PCBs before they reach the river.
+• Is completing more regular cleaning of sediments in catch basins, particularly in industrial areas, to remove PCBs before they reach the river.
 Testing of these sediments shows ongoing and diffuse sources of PCBs in some areas.

-• Implementing its new PCB-free product preference purchasing policy.
-In June, the City Council adopted new policies that require the City to give preference to PCB-free products.
+• Has implemented a PCB-free product preference purchasing policy.
+The City Council adopted an ordinance in 2014 that requires the City to give preference to PCB-free products.

 • Encouraging the use of low-impact development techniques by private developers to more effectively manage stormwater on site.